Policy

 receive a judgment or settlement?
 If yes, how much and when?

-did the IW settle the injury claim with?
-If it was an insurance company,
+settle the injury claim with?
+If it was an insurance company, obtain the

-obtain the insurance company name, claim number, address and phone number of
+insurance company name, claim number, address, and phone number of the

 4. Review the